 To the extent that the Company acquires direct interests in real property or assets, the Company will be subject to risks associated with ownership to title of any such property(ies) or asset(s).
 Although title reviews will be done according to industry standards prior to the purchase of or investment in any property or asset, such reviews do not guarantee or certify that an unforeseen defect in the chain of title will not arise to defeat a claim of the Company.
-Clear title to carbon credits may also be difficult to establish with absolute certainty in all cases.
+Clear title to carbon credits may also be difficult to establish with absolute certainty in all cases and may depend on the Company's ability to enforce contracts with counterparties in the event a counterparty to a purchase agreement fails to fulfill the obligations of a purchase agreement.

-In addition, agreements may contain terms regarding ongoing obligations and commitments that, if not fulfilled by the Company, can result in the forfeiture of the agreement with the property or asset owners or the payment of compensation.
+In addition, agreements may contain terms regarding ongoing obligations and commitments that, if not fulfilled by the Company, could result in the forfeiture of the agreement with the property or asset owners or the payment of compensation.